kAgent: An execution-guided crash resolution agent for the Linux kernel: Results

-\item \textit{Hypothesis Generation then Patch Generation} (\Cref{tab:kbench_results}: rows 4 \& 5).
-In this strategy, \agent: (i) generates a hypothesis, (ii) creates candidate patches, (iii) filters out uncompilable ones, and (iv) builds and tests the first valid patch, eliminating failed builds.
+\item \textit{Hypothesis Generation then Patch Generation} (\Cref{tab:kbench_results}: strategy 3 \& 4).
+In this strategy, \agent: (i) generates a hypothesis, (ii) creates candidate patches, (iii) filters out the uncompilable ones, and (iv) builds and tests the first valid patch.
 This resolves $\sim 46$ bugs, increasing to $\sim 48$ with self-reflection. \agent uses temperature 0.8 for diverse hypotheses/patches, and 0.2 for other steps.

-\item \textit{Introducing Forests} (\Cref{tab:kbench_results}: rows 6--12).
-We see clear gains by decomposing the original tree into a forest of smaller, parallel \debugtree.
-Applying the \textit{Hyp then Patch} strategy with 4 trees (\(\mathcal{D}=4, \mathcal{B}=1\)) raises performance to \(\sim 54\) resolved bugs.
-This improvement stems from giving \agent multiple fresh starting points, avoiding early edits that negatively impact downstream nodes.
+\item \textit{ $\downarrow \mathcal{B}$ and $\uparrow$ Traj} (\Cref{tab:kbench_results}: strategy 5-11).
+We see clear gains by decomposing the original \textit{broad} tree ($\mathcal{B}=2$) into many narrow trajectories.
+Applying the \textit{Hyp then Patch} strategy with 4 trajectories (\(\mathcal{D}=4, \mathcal{B}=1\)) raises performance to \(\sim 54\) resolved bugs.
+This improvement stems from giving \agent multiple fresh starts, avoiding early edits that adversely affect downstream actions.
 Adding self-consistency to select the patch best aligned with the generated hypothesis further boosts performance to \(\sim 58\).
-This trend continues for the better model Gemini-1.5-pro-002 \(\sim 62\) and finally the best model Gemini-2.5-pro \(\sim 76\).
+This trend continues for Gemini-1.5-pro-002 \(\sim 62\) and finally the best model Gemini-2.5-pro \(\sim 76\).

 \end{itemize}